hsjungcr/fcc_recipe_box/README.md

 - Pretty much no external stylesheet, every other styles are inline.
 - Additional use of state, props and .bind(this).
 - Has header and link to author's github page and linkedin page.
-- html file only has one div which is ReactDOM is rendered on.
+- HTML file only has one div in which ReactDOM is rendered on.